The Taming of the Shrew

 Duration - 2 hours 5 minutes with one intermission.

-The performance was given the "Golden Mask" National Theatre Award in 3 nominations: Best Ballet Performance, Best Actress (Ekaterina Krysanova for her role as Katarina), and Best Actor (Vladislav Lantratov for her performance as Petruccio).
+The performance was given the "Golden Mask" National Theatre Award in 3 nominations: Best Ballet Performance, Best Actress (Ekaterina Krysanova for her role as Katarina) and Best Actor (Vladislav Lantratov for his performance as Petruccio).

 A rollicking, rumbustious, and ultimately romantic production, it charts the unlikely relationship between Katharina and Petruchio - were the two lovers ever more unwilling? - with colourful, occasionally clownish exuberance and a sleek modernist agenda.
 And I can't imagine anyone in the world could dance it better than Bolshoi.